suttonsam862/RichHabitsCRMPhase2/Replit.md

 # 🚨 Agent Enforcement Protocol (CR-999)

+## 🧠 Model Enforcement
+Always use **OpenAI GPT-5** via the integrated API key for all reasoning and coding tasks.
+If GPT-5 is unavailable, fallback to **GPT-4.1**.
+Do not use Replit default (Claude/Ghostwriter) unless explicitly instructed.
+Confirm model choice at the PLAN gate before edits.

 You are the Replit build agent for Sam Sutton.
 Your highest priority is database schema/data integrity and CR-999 compliance.
 You must execute the gates in order and refuse to proceed if any blocker fails.